 As I walked closer to the exit, I noticed that the watcher on night duty was asleep with a large gun in his hand.
 By the drool on his cheek, I suspected that he had been sleeping for some time.

-In careful motion, I stepped to the door ID panel and waved my ID in front of it.
+In one careful motion, I stepped to the door ID panel and waved my ID in front of it.
 There was only one other time I had done this and it was a distant memory.
-Like before, the door glided to the left.
+Like before, the door slid soundlessly to the left.
 The desolate land beyond the door sent a shudder down my spine.

 I looked down at my blanket covered baby.
 If I stayed, my beautiful baby would be killed in just hours.
 I took a step, rolling the buggy’s wheels across the threshold.
 A puff of air whooshed passed me, pushing the hair off my shoulder.
 It contained a sweet scent, but I did not know what it was.
 A cough from behind me made my feet shuffle forward without glancing back.

-“Do not come back,” A hard shove against my backpack nearly knocked me over as the door glided shut behind me.
+“Do not come back!”
+A hard shove against my backpack nearly knocked me over as the door slid shut behind me.